wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 * How do I track usage?
 See [Monitor Your Service with the Operations for Applications Usage Integration](wavefront_monitoring.html).
 * Why did my alert (not) fire?
 See [Why Did My Alert Not Fire?](alerts_faq.html#why-did-my-alert-not-fire) and [Why Did My Alert Misfire](alerts_faq.html#why-did-my-alert-misfire).
 * How do I contact support?
 Start with [the gear icon menu](wavefront_support_feedback.html#support).
 See [How Do I Engage with Technical Support](https://help.wavefront.com/hc/en-us/articles/360057219171-How-to-Engage-Technical-Support) for details on severity levels, SLAs, and so on.
 * Do you have videos?
 Yes!
-We have a [Tanzu Observability channel on VMware TV](https://vmwaretv.vmware.com/channel/Tanzu%2BObservability/252649793)!
+We have a [video channel on VMware TV](https://vmwaretv.vmware.com/channel/Tanzu%2BObservability/252649793)!